-The complete guide to buying and selling ESG company stocks
+The complete guide to buying and selling ESG stocks

-Whether they are focused on climate change, gender equality or animal welfare, sustainability-focused stocks are often called ‘ESG’ companies.
+Whether they’re focused on climate change, gender equality or animal welfare, ESG stocks and indices are a great way of getting exposure to the companies making change.
 Discover what ESG investing is, and how you can speculate on the companies’ futures.

 What is ESG investing?

-ESG investing has become a means of evaluating corporate behaviour within a company – attitudes toward gender and ethnic diversity – as well as the effect the company has on its wider environment – such as its carbon footprint.
+The method is used by socially conscious investors to evaluate stocks that are both profitable and align with their beliefs about corporate behaviour within a company – such as attitudes toward gender and ethnic diversity – as well as the effect the company has on the wider environment, such as its carbon footprint.

 What are ESG factors?